Manual PMS install on Proxmox¶

 Info

-Whenever updating packages in Proxmox you must use a special command. apt update
+When updating packages in Proxmox, use apt update followed by pveupgrade.

 root@pxtest:~# apt list mergerfs